 Need gift ideas to give her at this stage?
 Click HERE

 So you have decided you wish to court her, if you are a guy.
 Or you have decided to accept his request to court you, if you are a woman.

 But hold up, fellas!
 You want to make it special and memorable.
 Why not ask her permission to court you and give her a symbolic gift to mark this chapter in your relationship and as a sign of exclusiveness.
-Click HERE to see sort of gifts are best suited for this purpose.
+Click HERE to see the sort of gifts that are best suited for this purpose.

 In this stage, you are primarily looking to see: